-Zoe has experience across the For Purpose, education and retail sectors, with a passion for developing positive workplace culture, and growing and diversifying income.
+Zoe has experience across the for purpose, education and retail sectors, with a passion for developing positive workplace culture, and growing and diversifying income.
 At the heart of Zoe's approach is always 'the people' - the team she leads, the people she serves, and the supporters who make it possible.

-Her commitment at Breast Cancer Care WA is to ensure that they exist not only today to support the over 1,800 people in WA diagnosed with breast cancer this year, but also tomorrow, for the growing number of people diagnosed with breast cancer, and those facing metastatic disease with continuing support needs.
+Her commitment at Breast Cancer Care WA was always to ensure that the organisation continued to exist not only today, but for the growing number of people diagnosed with breast cancer in the future, including those facing metastatic disease with continuing support needs.

-Zoe is also a voluntary Director (and current Vice President) on the board of the Cancer Wellness Centre, an organisation committed to fostering collaboration amongst cancer support charities in WA.
+Zoe was also a voluntary director on the board of the Cancer Wellness Centre: an organisation committed to fostering collaboration amongst cancer support charities in WA.